jxtngx/audio/README.md

 `audiolab.pages` should contain code for data apps built with streamlit.

-`audiolab.conf` can assist with project, trainer, and sweep configurations.
+`audiolab.config` can assist with project, trainer, and sweep configurations.

 ### Project Root